clsMarkRecordsToDeleteTransform Step

 Let’s build and execute the “clsMarkRecordsToDeletetTransformDef” example.

-• Create a new ETL definition called “clsMarkRecordsToDeletetTransformDef” and open the definition in designer mode.
+• Create a new ETL definition named “clsMarkRecordsToDeletetTransformDef” and open it in designer mode.

 • Drag “clsInputCSV, clsTransformCase, clsMarkRecordsToDeleteTransform, and clsOutputMSSQLDB” steps to the canvas.